Roscommon Intermediate Football Championship

 The Roscommon Intermediate Football Championship is an annual Gaelic Athletic Association competition between mid-tier football clubs in County Roscommon.
 The winning club qualifies to represent its county in the Connacht Intermediate Club Football Championship, and, in turn, goes on to the All-Ireland Intermediate Club Football Championship.

 The 2021 championship was won by St Faithleach's, who defeated St Dominic's (after extra-time) by a scoreline of 1–8 to 0–7.

 Qualification for subsequent competitions

 Connacht Intermediate Club Football Championship

 The Roscommon IFC winners qualify for the Connacht Intermediate Club Football Championship.
 It is the only team from County Roscommon to qualify for this competition.
 The Roscommon IFC winners enter the Connacht Intermediate Club Football Championship at the quarter-final stage.
-For example, 2021 winner St Faithleach's qualified for the Connacht final, and won the game with a last-minute goal.
+For example, 2021 winner St. Faithleach's qualified for the Connacht final, and won the game with a last-minute goal.
 2017 winner Michael Glavey's also won the Connacht final, as did 2014 winner St Croan's.
-That was the first time this competition's winner also won the Connacht final since Western Gaels did so in 2004.
+That was the first time that this competition's winner also won the Connacht final since Western Gaels did so in 2004.